PaulBenHill/cyclops/README.md

-# ALPHA RELEASE - Cyclops - City of Heroes log parser
+# BETA RELEASE - Cyclops - City of Heroes log parser
 ## I am open to suggestions for data you want to see.